alanwardubuntu/projecte_collab/README.md

 then be use as seen fit, in this example logged to an SQLite database file.

-*access_data_graph* is a simple Python program for the desktop that accesses temperature and humidity data from a store in our companion repository *projecte_collab_dades* and presents the curves onscreen.
+*access_data_graph-python* is a simple Python program for the desktop that accesses temperature and humidity data from a store in our companion repository *projecte_collab_dades* and presents the curves onscreen.

+*access_data_graph-android* is a complete Android application that accesses temperature and humidty data from a store in our companion repository *projecte_collab_dades*.
+Source code and APK file are available.